Powered by SchoolDash

 Overall scores for nearby schools are shown.
 Click on school names to go their corresponding pages.
 Use the button on the left to personalise these scores based on your own priorities.

-Finances: Excellent.
-The school budget has been in surplus
+Finances: Above average.
+The school budget has been roughly in balance

-Attendance: Excellent.
-Pupil absence rates are very low and the incidence of persistent absence is quite low.
+Attendance: Above average.
+Pupil absence rates and the incidence of persistent absence are both quite low.

-Progress: About average.
-Up to age 16 it is about average, while at ages 16-18 it is excellent.
+Progress: Below average.
+Up to age 16 it is about average, while at ages 16-18 it is poor.
 (This takes into account pupils' prior performance.
 For information about actual grades, see Attainment.)

 Admissions: Below average.
 The occupancy rate is quite high.
 There is no compulsory entrance exam.